-Obeah is a form of magic and sorcery practices derived from Central and West African traditions mixed up with Christian influences, although in much less degree than in Voodoo.
-It is practiced mostly in the Caribbean region and is considered as both white magic and black magic.
-It was brought to America by the Central African slaves and was in mild conflict with another form of folk magic, Myal, delivered by the slaves from West Africa.
+Obeah is a form of magic and sorcery practices derived from Central and West African traditions mixed up with Christian influences, although to much less degree than Voodoo.
+It is practiced mainly in the Caribbean and is considered both white magic and black magic.
+It was brought to America by the Central enslaved Africans and was in mild conflict with another form of folk magic, Myal, delivered by the enslaved people from West Africa.
 The peak of this conflict took place in the mid of the XIX century in the English colonies, as the side effect of fanaticism and spiritualism caused by the appearance of the comet combined with Christian millennialism, resulting in disorders and violence.
-Many Myal men were arrested and sent to prisons, and because the world survived despite the fate, their beliefs were weakened, putting Obeah in the place of power.
+Many Myal men were arrested and sent to prisons, and because the world survived despite their fate, their beliefs were weakened, putting Obeah in the place of power.

 In general, Obeah means not only a form of magic but also physical objects like talismans or charms used for magic by the priests, the Obeah men.
-Contrary to common belief, which made Obeah fearsome and evil, the bad reputation is mostly overestimated.
-Like in many other forms of African-originated religious practices, Obeah contains also many forms of positive magic, like love spells, luck spells, and healing practices.
+Contrary to common belief, which made Obeah fearsome and evil, the bad reputation is mainly overestimated.
+Like in many other African-originated religious practices, Obeah also contains many forms of positive magic, like love spells, luck spells, and healing practices.

 How Obeah is Practiced

-Obeah might be called a spiritual practice by some, and a collection of beliefs by others.
-No matter how one defines it, one thing is clear, this is a spiritual practice with much to teach those who are not native in the area where it began.
-There are two sides to Obeah, the good side, and the dark side, just as there is in any magical practice.
+Obeah might be called a spiritual practice by some and a collection of beliefs by others.
+No matter how one defines it, one thing is clear; this is a spiritual practice with much to teach those not native to the area where it began.
+There are two sides to Obeah, the good side, and the dark side, just as in any magical practice.
 By realizing what Obeah is and how to practice it, you may be able to use this folk magic’s tools in your own life to help you create a better world for yourself and others.